Enums in Rust are special types that allow you to define a value that can be one of several options.

 Output:

-Pattern matching is a core feature of Rust that works seamlessly with enums.
-It allows you to handle different enum variants efficiently.
+Pattern matching is a core feature of Rust that allows you to check which enum variant you are working with and then run code accordingly.

 }